 What degree am I studying for?

-Most of our study abroad students enroll in the Bachelor of Science in Liberal Arts degree or the Bachelor of Arts in Liberal Arts degree.
-These are two of Excelsior College’s most flexible degree programs.
+Most of our study abroad students enroll in the Bachelor of Science in Liberal Arts degree.
+This is one of Excelsior College’s most flexible degree programs.

 How many credits may I receive from my year abroad?

 You may receive up to 30 credits of specific course work toward an Excelsior College degree from a year at seminary.
 Students must receive a grade of ‘C’ or higher in the identified courses to receive credit; letter grades of ‘D’ or ‘F’ will not transfer.